Simple Tilings of Nilpotent Lie Groups: Introduction

 \section{Introduction}

-Since the discovery of physical quasi-crystals in the mid twentieth century, there has been growing interest in properly defining and studying such structures in a mathematical framework.
-This has lead to defining mathematical quasi-crystals in Euclidean space both as certain Delaunay sets and as tilings, providing two different perspectives which are often equivalent in a strong sense.
-In \cite{priebe2000towards} it is demonstrated that for sufficiently nice tilings of $\RR^n$, one may construct a Delaunay set which in turn induces a tiling MLD to the original.
-The induced tiling has elegant geometric and combinatorial data, allowing one to simplify the study of many tilings to so-called \textit{simple} tilings.
+Since the discovery of physical quasi-crystals in the late twentieth century, there has been growing interest in properly defining and studying such structures in a mathematical framework.
+This has led to defining mathematical quasi-crystals in Euclidean space both as certain Delaunay sets and as tilings, providing two different (but often equivalent) perspectives.
+In \cite{priebe2000towards} it is demonstrated that for a sufficiently nice tiling of $\RR^n$, one may construct a Delaunay set which in turn induces a tiling mutually locally derivable (MLD) to the original, meaning the two tilings are equivalent in a strong sense.
+The tiling induced by the Delaunay set has elegant geometric and combinatorial data, allowing one to simplify the study of many tilings to so-called \term{simple} tilings, i.e., tilings with finitely many tiles, all of which are (convex) polytopes that meet full-face to full-face.
+In particular, two tiles can only meet in finitely many ways.
 Dually, keeping track of the intermediate Delaunay set allows one to more clearly utilize the underlying structure of $\RR^n$ without worrying about the geometry of the tiles.
 Many results about tilings in $\RR^n$, therefore, take this simplicity assumption for granted.
-Unfortunately, the definition of simple tilings in $\RR^n$ does not extend immediately to more general contexts; it is required that tiles are convex polytopes, which is not a reasonable assumption in spaces such as nilpotent Lie groups.

-For this reason, we seek to generalize the definition a simple tiling to be one for which the tiles are "almost linear" simplices (defined precisely in \autoref{sec:delaunay}).
-To demonstrate that this simplification is not too strong, we prove the following theorem which relates simple tilings to a natural class of tilings which we call "geometrically normal" (defined precisely in \autoref{sec:tiling spaces}).
+Unfortunately, the definition of simple tilings in $\RR^n$ does not extend immediately to more general contexts; it is required that tiles are (convex) polytopes, which is not a reasonable assumption in spaces such as nilpotent Lie groups.
+For this reason, we seek to generalize the definition of a simple tiling to be one whose tiles are \term{Riemannian simplices}.
+Properties of such simplices are developed in \cite{dyer2015riemannian}, and we define them precisely in \autoref{sec:delaunay}.
+For now it suffices to say that in spaces of bounded geometry, at a small enough scale, such simplices are determined by their vertex set and the local geometry of the underlying space.
+This makes them a natural analogue of the standard Euclidean simplex.

-\begin{restatable*}{theorem}{simpleTilings} Let $\mc{M}$ be a Riemannian homogeneous space.
-Given a geometrically normal $G$-tiling $\mc{T}$ of $\mc{M}$, there is a simple tiling $\mc{T}_{\Delta}$ which is MLD to $\mc{T}$. \end{restatable*}